Allied Warships

 5 November 1940.

 Convoy MW 3 departed Alexandria for Malta.
-This convoy was made up of the transports Devis (6054 GRT, built 1938), Rodi (3220 GRT, built 1928, former Italian), Volo (1587 GRT, built 1938), Waiwera ( 12435 GRT, built 1934) and the Royal Fleet Auxiliary tanker Plumleaf (5916 GRT, built 1917).
+This convoy was made up of the transports Devis (6054 GRT, built 1938), Rodi (3220 GRT, built 1928, former Italian), Volo (1587 GRT, built 1938), Waiwera (12435 GRT, built 1934) and the Royal Fleet Auxiliary tanker Plumleaf (5916 GRT, built 1917).

 Escort was provided by the AA cruisers HMS Coventry (Capt.
 D. Gilmour, RN), HMS Calcutta (Capt.
 D.M.
 Lees, DSO, RN) and the destroyers HMS Diamond (Lt.Cdr.
 P.A.
 Cartwright, RN), HMAS Vampire (Capt.
 H.M.L.
 Waller, DSO, RAN), HMAS Voyager (Cdr.
 J.C.
 Morrow, DSO, RAN), HMAS Waterhen (Lt.Cdr.
 J.H.
 Swain, RN) and the minesweeper HMS Abingdon (Lt.
 G.A.
 Simmers, RNR).

 Also sailing with this convoy were the transport Brisbane Star (12791 GRT, built 1937) and the Royal Fleet Auxiliary tanker (5917 GRT, built 1917), the the armed boarding vessels HMS Chakla (Cdr.
 L.C.
 Bach, RD, RNR) and HMS Fiona (Cdr.
 A.H.H.
 Griffiths, RD, RNR), net tender HMS Protector (Cdr.
 R.J.
 Gardner, RN).
-They were to sail with this convoy until off Crete when they were to proceed to Suda Bay.
+They were to sail with this convoy until off Crete when they were to be detached to proceed to Suda Bay.

 HMS Ajax and HMAS Sydney departed Port Said for Suda Bay with Headquarters, 14th Infantery Brigade, one light and one heavy AA battery and administrative troops.